Would be lost without MF – The organisation supports my ethos as a teacher!

 It’s the way we learn

-We believe that music learning is most effective when young people are making music, and when their existing passion for music is reflected and built upon.
+Music learning is most effective when young people are making music, and when their existing passion for music is reflected and built upon.

 Musical Futures is shaped around these core values: